ocupop/dartlang.org/src/_articles/dart-vm/why-not-bytecode.md

 ## Compiling to source

-Of course, Scala and <a href='http://research.microsoft.com/en-us/um/cambridge/projects/fsharp/'>F#</a> show that a new language can be developed for an existing VM, but it's possible to do that without bytecode: you can compile to source.
+Of course, Scala and F# show that a new language can be developed for an existing VM, but it's possible to do that without bytecode: you can compile to source.
 Right now, if you want a new language that runs in the browser, compiling to JavaScript is your only option. <a